VakinduPhilliam/gitmax/README.md

 - Once you select the 'Create' button, you will be navigated back to 'Topology view' page where you will see that our application now exists.

--Finally visit the app's ‘Public URL’ found on top of the app’s topology.
+- Finally visit the app's ‘Public URL’ found on top of the app’s topology.

 </br>